 I felt strangely faint, dizzy, lighter than air.
 My mind and body wanted to do a million things at once — to whoop, to holler, to dance, to empty the contents of my stomach onto the little residential area thirteen floors below.
 I’d done countless launches at NipNop, but this felt different: it was my experience, my success, for my dreams alone.
 I swiveled around, stretched out my legs, and laid my head in Nevaeh’s lap, inhaling the scent of her pomegranate soap.

 She didn’t say anything, just ran her hands through my hair in slow gliding movements.
 The waves rolled onto shore below us, sloshing and hissing as they dissipated on the sand.

 This, I thought, was happiness.
 Darkening sky, emerging stars, my best friend next to me watching me become somebody at last.
 Gone were the days of staring at a blank screen, unsure of what to write.
 Gone was the feeling of a deadline looming, an incessant voice in the back of my head screaming at me to get back to work.
 I had done it.
-I had delivered the work I’d promised.
+I had done it at last.